-Most children find change difficult, and this is especially apparent for Children who are Previously Looked After.
-Therefore, it is essential that support and scaffolding is put in place during all changes to support the child's emotional well-being especially during transition periods.
+Most children find change difficult, and this is especially apparent for children who are previously looked after.
+Therefore, it is essential that support and scaffolding is put in place, at home as well as at school, during all changes to support your child's emotional well-being especially during transition periods.

 Transitions are not just the move to a new school, year group or class.
 They can also be moving from one topic to another, having to leave school for an appointment or moving from unstructured time to learning.
-One of the main reasons Children who are Previously Looked After find transitions so difficult is because they do not feel safe leaving what they are doing or safe starting something new.
+One of the main reasons children who are previously looked after find transitions so difficult is because they do not feel safe leaving what they are doing or safe starting something new.
 Therefore, it is essential to make all transitions positive by showing them that they are cared for, being thought of and, by giving them permission to make the transition, that it is safe to do so.
-Transitions can also mean that the child is losing someone they trust and feel safe with, so it is imperative that a transition plan is put in place to identify and solve this need.
+Transitions can also mean that the child is losing someone they trust and feel safe with, so it is imperative that you work with the school on a transition plan to identify and solve this need.